The most valuable skill in the world is learning how to become a respected thought leader.

 Thought leaders are constantly curious within their domain.

 There is no learning without curiosity and questioning.
 A lack of curiosity is another form of internal resistance that prevents us from becoming experts.
-For example, if you have the opportunity to experience business or technological challenges and see the inner workings of a company, this should pique your interest and motivate you to learn more.
-Curiosity manifests itself in questions such as: “How does ____ work?” or “Why do we do _____ like this?”
+For example, if you have the opportunity to experience business or technological challenges and see the inner workings of an organization, this should pique your interest and motivate you to learn more.
+Curiosity manifests itself in questions such as: "How does ____ work?" or "Why do we do _____ like this?"

 Ferdinand Porsche once tested the prototype of a new car designed for agility and speed.
 He felt vibrations during a test drive.
 Instead of simply dampening the vibrations, he designed the air-cooled cylinder head of the boxer engine that made the Porsche 365 a legend and laid the foundation for his legacy as the designer of perhaps the most iconic car of all time.